-Fields in which interdisciplinary work has been undertaken include chemistry, genetics, linguistics, physics, medicine and various areas of engineering, construction, and manufacturing.
-Close ties are maintained with researchers with computational interests in other university departments.
+Fields in which interdisciplinary work has been undertaken include chemistry, genetics, linguistics, physics, medicine, and various areas of engineering, construction, and manufacturing.
+Close ties are maintained with researchers in other university departments who have computational interests.
 In addition, both faculty and students commonly work with investigators at nearby research or industrial institutions.
 The main educational goal is to prepare students for research and teaching careers either in universities or in industry.

 Undergraduate Program Director Santosh Nagarakatte